wp-plugins/6scan-protection/readme.txt

 = How quickly does 6Scan find and protect against new exploits? =

 We monitor all the large exploit databases 24/7, which allows us to respond immediately to any publicly published exploit.
-Our security research team also analyzes Wordpress and plugin code to find vulnerabilities even before they are known to the general public.
-Finally, we use honeypots - special traps designed to lure hackers in - to gather information about new techniques hackers try, and those techniques are immediately found and fixed on your site.
+Our security research team also analyzes Wordpress and plugin code to find vulnerabilities and malware even before they are known to the general public.
+Finally, we use honeypots - special traps designed to lure hackers in - to gather information about new techniques hackers try, and those techniques are immediately found and fixed on your site before any damage can happen.

 When you have 6Scan installed, you do not need to worry about a newly found exploit for Wordpress or any of your installed plugins - we follow security newsfeeds for you and release a fix before hackers find out about and exploit new vulnerabilities.